millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ![](./images/700/Picture700-39.png)

--   The permissions dialog box will appear – see below.
+-   The permissions dialog box will appear (see below).

     -   In the dialog box next to the **Add Permissions** text type **OMLUSER2** (use uppercase).

     -   Set the permission type to **Viewer** (this means read-only access to the workspace, project and notebook).

-**Note:***
+-   **Note:**

     -   A “Developer” would have read-only access to the workspace, project but could add new notebooks, update and delete existing notebooks and schedule jobs to refresh a notebook.

     -   A “Manager” would have read-only access to the workspace, can create update and delete projects, add new notebooks, update and delete existing notebooks and schedule jobs to refresh a notebook.

 ![](./images/700/Picture700-40.png)